 As vehicles also take brave steps towards autonomy, major automakers are integrating some of the latest car models with its immediate environment, and relevant digital infrastructure.
 The results are cost-effective, safer, and holistically beneficial connected driving experiences.

 Cars historically always carried digital attributes.
-This time, these attributes sit in the driver’s seat.aut
+This time, the technology in the automotive industry sits in the driver’s seat.